 Comparing the AFT 304 only cases to the Baseline or AFT+304 simulations, we find that the AFT 304 only simulations have distinct differences in both the mottled pattern and in the polar streams.
 This is largely due to the fact that the Active Regions in the AFT 304 only case are all given the average Joy's Law tilt.
 Another difference is an apparent gap in the emergence of new flux for the AFT 304 only cases in 2015.
 This was caused by the previously mentioned superior solar conjunction.
 Afterwards, the flux emergence does pick up again somewhat, but remains notably weak for the remainder of the cycle.
-This is caused by the diminishing latitudinal coverage due to both the loss of the STEREO B spacecraft observations as well as the return of the STEREO A spacecraft to the near-side of the Sun, as illustrated in Figure 4
+This is caused by the STEREO B spacecraft observations as well as the return of the STEREO A spacecraft to the near-side of the Sun, as illustrated in Figure 4.